29thStPublishing/DumplingDemo/README.md

 Class which helps store and retrieve user reading status

 ###Class methods (public)
+1. **saveVolume(volumeId: String)** This method accepts the global id of a volume and saves it to user defaults.
+If nil, will remove saved volume (used when switching between volumes or you want to remove saved state)

-1. **saveIssue(issueId: String)** This method accepts the global id of an issue and saves it to user defaults.
+2. **saveIssue(issueId: String)** This method accepts the global id of an issue and saves it to user defaults.
 If nil, will remove saved issue (used when switching between issues or you want to remove saved state)

-2. **saveArticle(articleId: String)** This method accepts the global id of an article and saves it to user defaults.
+3. **saveArticle(articleId: String)** This method accepts the global id of an article and saves it to user defaults.
 If nil, will remove saved article (used when switching between articles or user is not viewing any article as of now)

-3. **saveAsset(assetId: String)** This method accepts the global id of an asset and saves it to user defaults.
+4. **saveAsset(assetId: String)** This method accepts the global id of an asset and saves it to user defaults.
 If nil, will remove saved asset (used when moving away from viewing an asset or if you wish to remove saved state)

-4. **saveReadingPercentageFor(articleId: String, readingPercentage: Float)** This method saves the reading status for given article in percentage.
+5. **saveReadingPercentageFor(articleId: String, readingPercentage: Float)** This method saves the reading status for given article in percentage.
 The percentage value is calculated as current *y* position of article content (scroll position) / height of article container

+6. **retrieveCurrentVolume()** ```returns String``` returns the global id of the current volume

-5. **retrieveCurrentIssue()** ```returns String``` returns the global id of the current issue
+7. **retrieveCurrentIssue()** ```returns String``` returns the global id of the current issue

-6. **retrieveCurrentArticle()** ```returns String``` returns the global id of the current article
+8. **retrieveCurrentArticle()** ```returns String``` returns the global id of the current article

-7. **retrieveCurrentAsset()** ```returns String``` returns the global id of the current active asset
+9. **retrieveCurrentAsset()** ```returns String``` returns the global id of the current active asset

-8. **getReadingPercentageFor(articleId: String)** ```returns Float``` retrieves last saved reading percentage for given article.
+10. **getReadingPercentageFor(articleId: String)** ```returns Float``` retrieves last saved reading percentage for given article.
 To use this value, multiply the return value with the article content height and set it as the content offset for the view holding the content

-9. **getDictionaryForCloud()** ```returns Dictionary<String, AnyObject>``` This method returns a dictionary containing saved values for current issue, article, asset and reading percentage for an article.
-The keys used are *CurrentIssue*, *CurrentArticle*, *CurrentAsset* and *ArticlePercent-<article_id_here>*
+11. **getDictionaryForCloud()** ```returns Dictionary<String, AnyObject>``` This method returns a dictionary containing saved values for current issue, article, asset and reading percentage for an article.
+The keys used are *CurrentVolume*, *CurrentIssue*, *CurrentArticle*, *CurrentAsset* and *ArticlePercent-<article_id_here>*

-10. **saveDictionaryToUserDefaults(savedValues: Dictionary<String, AnyObject>)** saves specific values from a key for current issue, current article, current asset and article reading percentage back to user defaults (for using while app is active).
+12. **saveDictionaryToUserDefaults(savedValues: Dictionary<String, AnyObject>)** saves specific values from a key for current issue, current article, current asset and article reading percentage back to user defaults (for using while app is active).
 The keys used should be the same as above

 ## Notifications